-CDA categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+CDA categorizes its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted market prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.

-The Fund has the following recurring fair value measurements as of June 30, 2020 and 2019:
+The Fund has the following recurring fair value measurements as of June 30, 2021 and 2020:

-- U.S. Treasury Bonds and/or U.S. Government Agencies of \$7,519 and \$29,082, respectively, are valued using quoted market prices (Level 1). - GNMA mortgage-backed securities of \$29,227 and \$29,669, respectively, are valued using the matrix pricing technique (Level 2).
+- U.S. Treasury Bonds and/or U.S. government agencies of \$7,022 and \$7,519, respectively, are valued using quoted market prices (Level 1). - State HFA VRDO of \$9,000 and \$0, respectively, are valued using the matrix pricing technique (Level 2). - GNMA mortgage-backed securities of \$28,701 and \$29,227, respectively, are valued using the matrix pricing technique (Level 2).